bxlab/cmdb-quantbio/assignments/bootcamp/unix-python-scripts/assignment/index.md

     - Skip the first two lines using `.readline()`
     - Read the next header line and save the fields after splitting
     - Read the next data line and save the fields after splitting
+    - Print out the SAMPID and expression if expression is greater than 1 e.g.

+    ```
+    GTEX-13NYB-2226-SM-5MR58 1.045
+    GTEX-1LB8K-2326-SM-DHXJL 1.063
+    GTEX-1KANB-2126-SM-DHXJV 1.083
+    ```

+## Optional

+5. Annotate Sample IDs

+    Update your script from Question 4 to
     - Create a dictionary by looping through the fields, using `header[i]` as the key to store `data[i]` as the value

     Open the metadata file GTEx_Analysis_v8_Annotations_SampleAttributesDS.txt